Are Illinois Records Public?

 Contacting the Agency in Charge

 Different agencies maintain and provide access to public records.
 Therefore, a requestor must ensure they contact the right agency.
-For instance, a County’s Sheriff’s Department may be responsible for providing access to sex offender registry and inmate records within its jurisdiction.
-The Supreme Court, on the other hand, may process requests for divorce, civil, and criminal records.
+For instance, a County’s Sheriff’s Department may be responsible for providing access to the sex offender registry and inmate records within its jurisdiction.
+The Supreme Court, on the other hand, may process requests for court records, arrest records as well as civil and criminal records.

 - A clear description of the record (narrow it down as possible)